 Creating a Culture of Congruency in a Chaotic World

-For all our diversity, one thing we Human-Rights Missionaries of Global Community Communications Alliance all have in common is a whole-hearted desire to make the world a better place—now, and for the generations to come.
+For all our diversity, one thing we Human-Rights Advocates of Global Community Communications Alliance all have in common is a whole-hearted desire to make the world a better place—now, and for the generations to come.
 Since 1989 we have been engaged in the collective adventure of transitioning out of the “old order” and moving progressively as a community and extended family into a cooperative society.
 We all agree that functional communities, made up of healthy families, are the solution to the hard times we face.
 As Co-Founder of our group, based in Arizona, I am convinced the process of true community building is a spiritual-birthing process, a conscious and committed transition for each individual as well as for the group as a whole.

 One of the most challenging aspects of community building is recognizing and admitting the flaws in our own characters as well as in fellow family and community members, seeing our limitations and erroneous ways of thinking, feeling, and doing that we and many others don’t want to address.
 “Pardon me friend, but do you realize you’re running at top speed towards a cliff?”
 Suddenly pride and defensiveness take over as we humans respond with aggressive defiance rather than the humility needed to see things about ourselves that should change, in order to cause no harm to ourselves or to others.
 In order to heal our relationships, this is what we must do, and our commitment to this has gotten us through many hard times.